catamphetamine/flexible-json-schema/README.md

 ```
 -->

 Developers can define "custom" types via `useCustomTypes()` but those custom type definitions are only used for validation.
-The parsing function ignores any of those custom type definitions and, by default, parses any custom types as strings.
-If any of those custom types should be parsed in some other way, pass a `parseProperty()` function option when creating a schema parsing function.
+The parsing function ignores any of those custom type definitions and, by default, leaves those property values as is.
+If any of those custom types should be parsed in some special way, pass a `parseProperty()` function option when creating a schema parsing function.

 ```js
 import schemaParser from 'flexible-json-schema/parse'